 How's the Other "Extra Virgin" Olive Oil Made?

-find in the supermarket today is an industrial product that has been heavily processed.
-These producers are looking
+in the supermarket today is an industrially-produced product that has been heavily processed.
+The producers are after

-substances that causes oil to go rancid, and thus prolong its shelf life.
+that can cause an oil to go rancid, thus prolonging its shelf life.

 Hydrogenation—Adding hydrogen prevents oxidation or aging of the oil.

 Refining—An alkaline substance